mosaic-design-system/docs/src/components/table.md

       ### When, and why?

-      A **Table** is useful when you have tabular data to display, such as data charts. **Tables** can help users easily digest large amounts of data, and can be especially useful when a user might need to edit this data or find a specific piece easily.
+      A **Table** is useful when you have tabular data to display, such as data for charts. **Tables** can help users easily digest large amounts of data, and can be especially useful when a user might need to edit this data or find a specific piece easily.

       For example, in Advanced HR, **Tables** are used to show a list of how many holidays you have booked and when they are.
 You can then perform a series of actions on each of these specific rows.